March 14, 2023, Christopher D. Carroll LucasAssetPrice

 | (4) |

-where is the return factor that measures the resources in period that are the reward for owning a unit of trees at the end of .
+that are the reward for owning a unit of trees at the end of

 The Envelope theorem tells us that , so (4) becomes